Stroke symptoms: What are the warning signs of stroke?

 4. Time is critical.
 If you see any of these signs, call 000 straight away.

-Pre-stroke is another name for a mini-stroke or a Transient Ischaemic Attack (TIA).
-While it may not cause any lasting damage it, in many cases, foreshadows a future stroke, so assessment by a specialist is essential.
+Pre-stroke is another name for a mini stroke or a Transient Ischaemic Attack (TIA).
+While it may not cause any lasting damage, in many cases, it foreshadows a future stroke, so assessment by a doctor is essential.

-Mini-strokes or TIAs resemble a stroke, but with the effects lasting for a shorter time – usually from a few minutes to several hours.
+Mini strokes or TIAs resemble a stroke but the symptoms last for a shorter time – usually from a few minutes to several hours.
 While they may not appear to cause lasting damage, they can act as a warning sign, flagging the potential for a more severe episode.
-Furthermore, even mini-strokes, if repeated, can cause significant damage to accumulate.
+Furthermore, even mini strokes, if repeated, can cause significant damage to accumulate.

-It’s possible to experience symptoms such as serious headache, numbness or tingling in the days before a significant stroke.
-In fact, research suggests that almost one out of every three ischemic stroke survivors suffered mini-strokes within the preceding seven days.
-Which means that TIAs are a warning sign that cannot be ignored.
+It's possible to experience symptoms such as serious headache, numbness or tingling in the days before a significant stroke.
+In fact, research suggests that about 30% of patients who suffer an ischaemic attack experience smaller mini attacks days after (Transient ischaemic attacks) This means that TIAs are a warning sign that cannot be ignored.